TeamHypersomnia/Hypersomnia/README.md

 - Shift - sprint, it drains stamina.
 - Space - dash, it drains quite a lot of stamina.
 - Left control - move quietly.
-- T - open the shop.
+- B - open the shop.
 Usually, the shop is off during warmup.
-- O - change team.
+- M - change team.
 You should just pick Auto-assign to preserve balance.
 - G - drop the most recently wielded item.
 - H - hide the most recently wielded item.
 Can fail if you have no space in your inventory!
 - E - Pick up items/defuse the bomb.
 If you move when defusing, the timer is reset, so stay still.
 You can shoot, though.
 Just remember to keep the trigger in the bomb's range, they have to touch.